 We then explored the southern California data further to look at sampling effort by trip type.
-2807 The CPFV logbooks indicated if a trip was a single- or multi-day, but the logbooks do not 2808 differentiate between a half-day or three-quarter day trip.
-We assigned each CPFV logbook 2809 trip from southern California to a sub-region (District 1 mainland, District 2 mainland, 2810 northern Channel Islands, Southern Channel Islands, and Offshore) based upon the recorded 2811 block number (Table 46).
-The trips assigned to "Southern CA Offshore" were a catch-all that 2812 included blocks outside the range of a half-day trip, but not within the vicinity of an island.
-2813 We separated out the "Southern CA Offshore" trips because it is likely their target species 2814 was not rockfish.
-Approximately 16 percent of the CPFV logbooks in southern California 2815 were from multi-day trips.
-As expected, the trips recording a CDFW block near the mainland 2816 were recorded as half-day trips.
-More than twice as many trips to the northern Channel 2817 Islands were single-day trips versus multi-day trips.
-The vessels in District 2 typically offer 2818 2819 fewer half-day day trips and fish the nearshore when weather precludes crossing the channel to the northern Channel Islands on a three-quarter day trip.
-2820
+The CPFV logbooks indicated if a trip was a single- or multi-day, but the logbooks do not differentiate between a half-day or three-quarter day trip.
+We assigned each CPFV logbook trip from southern California to a sub-region (District 1 mainland, District 2 mainland, northern Channel Islands, Southern Channel Islands, and Offshore) based upon the recorded block number (Table 46).
+The trips assigned to "Southern CA Offshore" were a catch-all that included blocks outside the range of a half-day trip, but not within the vicinity of an island.
+We separated out the "Southern CA Offshore" trips because it is likely their target species was not rockfish.
+Approximately 16 percent of the CPFV logbooks in southern Channel Islands were from multi-day trips.
+More than twice as many trips to the northern Channel Islands were single-day trips versus multi-day trips.
+The vessels in District 2 typically offer fewer half-day day trips and fish the nearshore when weather precludes crossing the channel to the northern Channel Islands on a three-quarter day trip.